sheparddw/Deprecated-Idx-Broker-Plugin/README.md

 This is a WordPress plugin requiring the IDX Broker plugin to be installed.
 From there, it pulls in Cities, Counties, and Zip Codes via the API allowing users to search by City, County, Zipcode, MLS#, and Address.

+Install the IDX Broker plugin, then install this plugin.
+Once installed, you will be able to add the IDX Omnibar widget to any widget area.